dnanexus/dxWDL/doc/ExpertOptions.md

 Similar to tasks, workflows can also have `meta` AND `parameter_meta` sections that contain arbitrary workflow-level metadata. dxWDL recognizes the following `meta` attributes and uses them when generating the native DNAnexus workflow:

-* `title`: A short title for the applet.
+* `title`: A short title for the workflow.
 If not specified, the task name is used as the title.
-* `summary`: A short description of the applet.
+* `summary`: A short description of the workflow.
 If not specified, the first line of the description is used (up to 50 characters or the first period, whichever comes first).
-* `description`: A longer description of the applet.
+* `description`: A longer description of the workflow.
 * `types`: An array of DNAnexus [types](https://documentation.dnanexus.com/developer/api/data-object-lifecycle/types).
 * `tags`: An array of strings that will be added as tags on the generated applet.
 * `properties`: A hash of key-value pairs that will be added as properties on the generated applet.
 Both keys and values must be strings.